storj/docs/app/(docs)/object-mount/user-guides/credentials/page.md

 ## Import credentials

 Every cloud account requires a unique credential file.
-Import a credential file into cunoFS using the following command:
+Import a credential file into Object Mount using the following command:

 ```console
 cuno creds import <credential_file>
 ```

-cunoFS performs the following actions when importing a credential file:
+Object Mount performs the following actions when importing a credential file:

 1. Detect the credential file format, and connect to the remote server.
 2. Discover all possible containers that can be accessed using the provided credentials.